heptarch/heptarch.github.io/drafts/demon.md

 </div><br>

 <span style="padding-left: 40px; display:block">
 Behold!
-Solomon's carriage, escorted by sixty warriors, the noblest of Israel, armed against the terrors of the night.
+Solomon's procession, accompanied by sixty warriors, the noblest of Israel, armed against the terrors of the night.
 </span>